googlefonts/how-to-hint-complex-script-variable-fonts/README.md

  Shifts point 14, to a new position, relative to point 26’s new position maintaining the same relative distance between the point 26 and point 14, and point 23, as is in the original high resolution design of the outline.
 Point 14 and point 23 are now positioned correctly across all variations in the design space.

 **A note on Hinting overlapping outlines**
  *Variable fonts are often designed with outlines that overlap.
 To ensure the hinted font renders correctly it is important to add hinting to points on the outline that overlap, so that these points maintain their correct position in the hinted outline.
-In this case, the shift command from point 26 to point 14 and 23, will ensure that point 14 and 23, maintain the correct position in the hinted outline, in the y-axis, between points 28 and 26. **Note** An alternative method to contol the correct positions for these overlapping points, is to interpolate points 14, 15, 23, 24, between points 28, and 26 in the y-axis YInterpolate(28,14,15,23,24,26).
+In this case, the shift command from point 26 to point 14 and 23, will ensure that point 14 and 23, maintain the correct position in the hinted outline, in the y-axis, between points 28 and 26. **Note** An alternative method to contol the correct positions for these overlapping points, is to interpolate points 14, 15, 23, 24, between points 28, and 26 in the y-axis using YInterpolate(28,14,15,23,24,26).
 The overall effect is the same*

 **Step 2: Devanagari Baseline Height Control**